 You may not start a lawsuit to obtain benefits until you have completed the mandatory appeals process and a final decision has been reached, or until the appropriate time frame described in this booklet has elapsed since you filed an appeal and you have not received a final decision or notice that an extension will be necessary to reach a final decision.
 In addition, no lawsuit may be started more than three years after the date on which the applicable appeal was denied.
-If there is no decision on the appeal, no lawsuit may be started more than three years after the time when the Appeals Committee should have decided the appeal.
+In addition, all claims for benefits against the Fund must be brought in the federal courts located in New York.
+If there is no decision on the appeal, no lawsuit may be started more than three years after the time when the Board of Trustees should have decided the appeal.